W-symmetry, topological vertex and affine Yangian: Affine Yangian of

+Here the $\sim$ sign represents the equality up to terms omitted in (\ref{genfunsimrel}).
+If we interpreted $\sim$ sign as an equality, we would obtain stronger relations which do not hold in $\mathcal{Y}$.

 The function (\ref{magicfunction}) seems to be the most non-trivial ingredient in $\mathcal{Y}$ and we will see its important role many times in what follows.
-The relation (Y3) can be written using the generating functions as
+The relation (Y3) can be written using the generating functions as \footnote{See also equation (2.6) in \cite{Bourgine:2015szm} for the analogous formula in the context of $SH^c$ algebra.}

 Finally, the relation (Y6) can be written in terms of generating fields as

 and similarly for (Y7).